Strobe vs Continuous Lighting for Newborn Photography

 A strobe light is actually a flash.
 You have a trigger on your camera and a receiver on the light and this just is a way for the camera and the light to talk to each other.
 When you press your shutter, it’s going to cause the flash to fire and this is going to freeze the motion so you’re able to take the picture.

-A continuous light system means the light is always on.
+In comparison, a continuous light system means the light is always on.
+You see the same light you will see in your final image.

 When I delved into the world of studio lighting, it opened up a whole different availability for me.
 I was able to shoot in the evenings (when may be the only time clients were available) and it just gave me so much more of my life back because I had that versatility.